objval/restaurant/EXTERNAL_MENU_LINKS.md

 ## Navigation Pattern

+### Location Selection (All Locations → Internal Landing Pages)
+When users click on a location card in the picker:
+- ✅ Árbol → Navigates to `/arbol`
+- ✅ 1898 → Navigates to `/1898`
+- ✅ Capriccio → Navigates to `/capriccio`

+This applies to:
+- Location picker cards (desktop and mobile)
+- Geolocation "Use this location" button
+- Manual location selection

+### Menu Links

-### Capriccio Bistro (External Menu via fu.do)
+**Capriccio Bistro (External Menu via fu.do)**
-The following user actions open the external fu.do menu for Capriccio:
+The following menu-specific actions open the external fu.do menu for Capriccio:
+- ✅ Clicking "Ver el menú" in returning customer flow
-- ✅ Clicking "Ver Menú" in hero section
+- ✅ Clicking "Ver Menú" in hero section (on location page)
-- ✅ Clicking "Ver Menú Completo" CTA
+- ✅ Clicking "Ver Menú Completo" CTA (on location page)
-- ✅ Clicking menu highlight product cards
+- ✅ Clicking menu highlight product cards (on location page)
-- ✅ Clicking "Menú" in location footer
+- ✅ Clicking "Menú" in location footer (on location page)
-- ✅ Confirming location selection in first-time flow

-### Árbol & 1898 (Internal Menu Pages)
+**Árbol & 1898 (Internal Menu Pages)**
-These locations continue to use internal Next.js routes:
+These locations navigate to internal menu pages:
 - Navigate to `/arbol/menu` or `/1898/menu`
 - Full menu functionality with filters, categories, etc.